PnS2018/pns2018.github.com/session_04.md

 ## Image Geometric Transformation

+This section introduces some simple ways for manipulating images such as scaling, translation, rotation and affine transformation.
+These geometric transformations are presented with the help of OpenCV and scikit-image.

 OpenCV is an optimized Computer Vision library that supports multiple programming languages.
 The library implements many classical and modern Image Processing and Computer Vision